jdh4/machine_learning_libraries/R/README.md

 # R

 R is programming language popular in the statistical sciences.
 There are 19000 packages on CRAN.
+Here is a list of [ML packages](https://cran.r-project.org/web/views/MachineLearning.html).

 For using R on the HPC clusters: [https://researchcomputing.princeton.edu/R](https://researchcomputing.princeton.edu/R)